 In a Cloudera Manager managed cluster you can only start or stop services via Cloudera Manager.
-Cloudera Manager uses an open source supervisor called supervisord that takes care of redirecting log files, notifying of process failure, setting the effective user ID of the calling process to the right user, and so forth.
+Cloudera Manager uses an open source process management tool called supervisord, which takes care of redirecting log files, notifying of process failure, setting the effective user ID of the calling process to the right user, and so on.
 Cloudera Manager supports automatically restarting a crashed process.
 It will also flag a role instance with a bad state if it crashes repeatedly right after start up.

 Software Distribution Management

 A major function of Cloudera Manager is to distribute and activate software in your cluster.
 Cloudera Manager supports two software distribution formats: packages and parcels.

 A package is a binary distribution format that contains compiled code and meta-information such as a package description, version, and dependencies.
 Package management systems evaluate this meta-information to allow package searches, perform upgrades to a newer version, and ensure that all dependencies of a package are fulfilled.
 Cloudera Manager uses the native "system package manager" for each supported OS.

 - Parcels are self-contained and installed in a versioned directory.
 This means that multiple versions of a given parcel can be installed side-by-side.
 You can then designate one of these installed versions as the active one.
 With traditional packages, only one package can be installed at a time so there's no distinction between what's installed and what's active.

 - Parcels can be installed at any location in the filesystem.
 By default, parcels are installed in /opt/cloudera/parcels.